SysError99/GMClient/README.md

 2. `audio_stop()` Stops currently playing audio media.

 ### Browser
-This category indicates functions related to dialogs, necessary if this game is running via SysError99's WebApp
+This category indicates functions related to browesr, necessary if this game is running via SysError99's WebApp
+1. `browser_reload()` Reloads a browser.
-1. `dialog_alert(text:string)` Shows native dialog.
+2. `dialog_alert(text:string)` Shows native dialog.
 This returns void.
-2. `dialog_confirm(text:string ,hint:string)` Shows confirmation dialog.
+3. `dialog_confirm(text:string ,hint:string)` Shows confirmation dialog.
 This returns text.
 But if this is
-3. `dialog_prompt(text:string, default:string)` Shows prompt dialog.
+4. `dialog_prompt(text:string, default:string)` Shows prompt dialog.
-4. `full_screen()` Triggers canvas full-screen mode for the canvas.
+5. `full_screen()` Triggers canvas full-screen mode for the canvas.
 Returns 1 (number) if full-screen is successful, and 0 (number) if failed.

 ### Local Storage
 This category indicates functions for load and save strings into browser's local storage (Can be used with SysError99's WebApp)